-Arbor Day Farm Tree Adventure in Nebraska City has become such a family favorite, we bought a membership.
-It’s one of my “Happy Places” that I can return to repeatedly and never get bored.
-That’s nature for you.
+Arbor Day Farm Tree Adventure in Nebraska City has become such a family favorite, we bought a family membership after our first visit.
+It’s one of my “Nebraska Happy Places” with fun activities and hiking trails that I can return to repeatedly and never get bored.

 Related post: While you’re in Nebraska City, check out these other fun places kids will like there.